FLYXLIFESTYLE/lexa-worldmap-mvp/docs/EXPERIENCE_DNA_FRAMEWORK.md

 "We had dinner"

 **But:**
-"That table on the cliff, the sun setting into the sea, the smell of grilled octopus and lemons, the sound of waves below, that moment when you tasted the wine and everything else disappeared—that's what I'll remember forever."
+"That table on the cliff, the sun setting into the sea, the smell of grilled octopus and lemons, the sound of waves below, that moment when you tasted the wine and everything else disappeared-that's what I'll remember forever."

 ---